 FDI statistics in the EU are collected in accordance with Regulation (EC) No 184/2005 of the European Parliament and of the Council on Community statistics concerning balance of payments, international trade in services and foreign direct investment.

 The methodological framework used is that of the OECD benchmark definition of foreign direct investment — third edition, which provides a detailed operational definition that is fully consistent with the IMF’s balance of payments manual (fifth edition).

 This article is based on FDI data that were available in Eurostat’s database at the beginning of June 2013.
-The series in the database cover the period from 1992-2011, analysed by partner, activity and type of investment (equity capital, loans and reinvested earnings).
-More aggregated FDI figures that are presented in this article for 2012 are provisional results based on annualised quarterly balance of payments data.
+The series in the database covered the period from 1992 to 2011, analysed by partner, activity and type of direct investment (equity capital, loans and reinvested earnings).
+The aggregated FDI figures that are presented in this article for 2012 are provisional data based on annualised quarterly balance of payments data.

-EU-27 aggregates include special-purpose entities (SPEs), which are a particular class of enterprises (often empty shells or holding companies) not included in all countries’ national statistics.
+EU-27 aggregates include special-purpose entities, which are a particular class of enterprises (often empty shells or holding companies) not included in all countries’ national statistics.
 Consequently, EU-27 aggregates are not simply the sum of national figures.

 Further Eurostat information

 - European Union direct investments (ESMS metadata file - bop_fdi_esms)

 Source data for tables, figures and maps (MS Excel)